namshi/namshi.github.com/source/_posts/2015-03-16-newsletter-number-81.markdown

 date: 2015-03-12 12:52
 author: Hossam Fares
 comments: true
-categories:   [V8, linux, kernel, javascript, phpstorm, PHP]
+categories:   [V8, linux, kernel, javascript, phpstorm, PHP, HTML5, UX, Booboo, RedPen, Facebook, Google, Packages, Docker, VM, Cloud]
 ---

 > It's **#TechThursday** again!

 >  It's true that we are nerds but it's also true that we are working for a fashion company.

 > This is one of our attempts to get more fashionable:
 >
-> {% img center /images/posts/dubytes-1st-meeting.jpg %}
+> {% img center /images/posts/lucio-with-network-cables.jpg %}

 **Here is the traditional "selection" of links our team found interesting this week , enjoy:**